-- You might think that it is much easy to do this manually, but when we have larger data it will be very useful and also we can use in it on a very large scale.
+- You might think that it is much easier to do this manually, but when we have larger data, it will be very useful, and also, we can use it on a very large scale.

 Things to Remember About Conditional Formatting for Dates in Excel

 - To apply this conditional formatting, there are things to remember